17of26/HellcardSaveManager/README.md

 # HellcardSaveManager
-Saved game manager for Book of Demons: Hellcard alpha
+Report tool and saved game manager for Book of Demons: Hellcard alpha

 Requires .NET 4.7.2 or later